-Having lived life “turning strangers into friends” for the last decade, you can imagine the countless times I’ve called my Mom, slightly hysterical with a, “Holy Moly, you’re never going to believe this strangers to friends story!”.
-But after 10 years of me spewing tales of synchronicity, she’s never really surprised.
-Because…it’s me.
-And this is the story of my life.
-BUT, this story in particular, how I unknowingly created connection on November 20, 2018, took my “Holy Moly, Mom!”… to the next level.
+I’ve lost count of the number of times I’ve called my Mom, “holy moly, you’re never going to believe this strangers to friends story!”.
+But, she’s never really surprised.
+This is the story of my life.
+BUT, this story in particular, how I played a role in two people connecting because of me on the other side of the world… took my “Holy Moly”… to the next level.

 First, meet Marcy Morrison: